RevenueHunt/docs/docs/reference/quiz-builder.md

 ![quiz builder quiz settings messages](/images/manual_quizbuilder_quizsettings_messages.png)

-**Language** - Choose a language from a dropdownlist to change the text on the quiz buttons and placeholders into that language.
+**Language** - Choose a language from a dropdown list to change the text on the quiz buttons and placeholders into that language.

 **Buttons**